-71 Cf Appellate Body Report, US-Import Prohibition of Certain Shrimp and Shrimp Products, WT/DS58/AB/R (12 October 1998), para.
+71 Cf WTO, US: Import Prohibition of Certain Shrimp and Shrimp Products - Report of the Appellate Body (12 October 1998) WT/DS58/AB/R, para.
 31 (observing that extraterritorial trade measures could in principle be justified when the measure concerns a shared resource, of which the value of its protection is as such recognized by the international community: '[g]iven the recent acknowledgement by the international community of the importance of concerted bilateral or multilateral action to protect living natural resources, and recalling the explicit recognition by WTO Members of the objective of sustainable development in the preamble of the WTO Agreement, we believe it is too late in the day to suppose that Article XX(g) of the GATT 1994 may be read as referring only to the conservation of exhaustible mineral or other non-living natural resources.
 Moreover, two adopted GATT 1947 panel reports previously found fish to be an "exhaustible natural resource" within the meaning of Article XX(g).
-We hold that, in line with the principle of effectiveness in treaty interpretation, measures to conserve exhaustible natural resources, whether living or non-living, may fall within Article XX(g). (footnotes omitted).
-See also F Weiss, 'Extra-Territoriality in the Context of WTO Law', in G Handl, J Zekoll and P Zumbansen (eds), Beyond Territoriality: Transnational Legal Authority in an Age of Globalization (Martinus Nijhoff Publishers 2012) 481, (observing in respect of Article XX(g) GATT that trade-restrictive environmental measures adopted pursuant to multilateral environmental agreements are easier to justify than fully unilateral measures).
+We hold that, in line with the principle of effectiveness in treaty interpretation, measures to conserve exhaustible natural resources, whether living or non-living, may fall within Article XX(g).' (footnotes omitted).
+See also F Weiss, 'Extra-Territoriality in the Context of WTO Law', in G Handl, J Zekoll and P Zumbansen (eds), Beyond Territoriality: Transnational Legal Authority in an Age of Globalization (Martinus Nijhoff Publishers 2012) 481, (observing in respect of Article XX(g) GATT that trade-restrictive environmental measures adopted pursuant to they are, arguendo, just vicariously enforcing community values.
+The international dimension encourages72 and 'multilateralizes' unilateral action and nuances its interventionist character.
+Unilateralism and multilateralism should therefore not necessarily be seen as opposites: contextualized unilateralism may in fact resemble multilateralism, where the unilaterally acting actor enforces multilaterally shared norms and values.73